Hungary for a new adventure – Flavors of Budapest – a New York Caesar Salad – part 4

 The building that houses the café was built in the late 19th century to be the local headquarters of the New York Life Insurance Company.
 The café occupied the ground floor and opened on 23 October 1894 under the name New York Kávéház.
 Almost immediately it became a place where the literati of Budapest gathered to spy the famous poets, playwrights, journalists, and authors who lived in or were simply visiting the city and who were known to frequent the café.
 There’s a legend that on the night the café opened, Ferenc Molnár threw the keys of the entrance door into the Danube so it would remain symbolically always open.
 Some papers at the time called it the most beautiful café in the world.

 Of course, the building was acquired by the government during the communist era and the café eventually fell into a state of disrepair.
-At some time after the transition away from communism, a luxury Italian hotel chain called Boscolo purchased it and restored the New York Café to its original baroque glory.
+At some time after the transition away from communism, a luxury Italian hotel chain called Boscolo purchased it and restored the New York Café to its original florid and flamboyant glory.

 If you want to feel like a guest at a grand formal Belle Époque party surrounded by all the era’s trappings of wealth and opulence, grandeur, and splendor then Budapest’s New York Kávéház is one place you should visit.
 I’ll let the photos speak for themselves.